Every student is different. Every student has their own path to success, their own life journey.

 At Cape Breton University we give students the choice to complete or advance their educational goals in a way that makes sense to them.
 It’s a way that fits their lifestyle, responsibilities, timeline and goals.
 Because continuing your education doesn’t come with a one-size-fits-all solution.

 CBU lets you do it your way.

 So, let’s get started.

-STEP 1.)
+STEP 2.)
 Apply to CBU and pay the associated fee.
-On your application, make sure to list every institution you attended, even if it was only for a few credits.
+On your application, make sure to choose ‘Yes’ to the question, ‘Are you applying for transfer credits?’ and list every institution you attended, even if it was only for a few credits.
 Transfer credits will only be awarded to successfully accepted students.

-STEP 2.)
-Students must upload official post-secondary transcripts and/or supporting documents in your Future Student account after submitting their application.
+STEP 3.)
+Students must upload official post-secondary transcripts and/or supporting documents to their Future Student account after submitting the application.
 Applications cannot be processed until this step is complete.

 STEP 4b.)
-Where documents are not originally in English, the student will provide documents with notarized translations, in additional to original documents.
+Where documents are not originally in English, the student will provide documents with notarized translations, in addition to the original documents.
 Please make sure that the grading method is listed on your official transcript; credit(s) and study hours per course should be clearly noted on the course description.

 STEP 5.)
 Wait to receive your results.
 Applications will be processed 4-6 weeks after receiving all documents, and you will receive results in your Future Student account.

 To formally accept your offer, Canadian students must pay a $300 non-refundable deposit by May 1.
 This deposit will be used towards your tuition and fees balance, and will confirm your seat at CBU.
 Once you have accepted your offer and confirmed your seat, you can be advised and register for courses.